openstack/ironic-specs/specs/kilo/drac-bios-mgmt.rst

 * Unit tests

-* 3rd-party CI:  I will try to implement it in parallel with implenenting this driver, provided I can source sufficent internal resources and appropriate network connectivity.
+* 3rd-party CI:  I will try to implement it in parallel with implementing this driver, provided I can source sufficient internal resources and appropriate network connectivity.

 Upgrades and Backwards Compatibility